top of page

 Irene Beers

 For Almost Blue Aram Tanis photographed the boxes and tents in which the homeless live in Tokyo.
 Here most homeless people are middle-aged or older men, often once white-collar workers or company owners.
-Japan's working culture is ruthless and the reason for many of these people to eventually choose a life outside the system.

 Japan has a culture of long working hours.
 Karoshi, the Japanese term to describe death attributed to overwork, is a well known phenomenon in this country.
 Nearly a quarter of Japanese companies have employees working more than 80 hours overtime a month, often unpaid, and 12 percent have employees breaking the 100 hours a month mark.
 80 hours overtime a month is regarded as the threshold above which you have an increased chance of dying.